open-quantum-safe/liboqs-java/README.md

 ### Building the Java OQS wrapper

-To build the `liboqs-java` wrapper type for different operating systems add the `-P <OS>` flag, where `OS = {linux, macosx, windows}`.
+To build the `liboqs-java` wrapper type for different operating systems add the `-P <OS>` flag, where `<OS> = {linux, macosx, windows}`.

 For instance, to build `liboqs-java` for MacOS, type:
 ```
-$ mvn package -P macosx
+$ mvn package -P macosx -Dliboqs.include.dir="/usr/local/include" -Dliboqs.lib.dir="/usr/local/lib"
 ```
-This will compile the C and Java files and also run the unit tests.
+The above command will compile the C and Java files and also run the unit tests.

-To build without running the tests type:
+To build without running the default unit tests you can use the `-Dmaven.test.skip=true` command line option as follows:
 ```
-$ mvn package -Dmaven.test.skip=true -P macosx
+$ mvn package -P macosx -Dliboqs.include.dir="/usr/local/include" -Dliboqs.lib.dir="/usr/local/lib" -Dmaven.test.skip=true
 ```

-Note, the default profile is `linux`, so when building on linux the `-P` flag may be omitted.
+The default profile for building is `linux`, so when building on Linux the `-P <OS>` command line option may be omitted.

+You may also omit the `-Dliboqs.include.dir` and `-Dliboqs.lib.dir` options in case you installed liboqs in `/usr/local` (true if you ran `sudo ninja install` after building liboqs).

 Both the above commands will create a `target` directory with all the build files, as well as with the `liboqs-java.jar` wrapper inside the `target` directory.